 However, gum disease is surprisingly common, so you should look for the signs of periodontal problems, including:

 - Holes between the teeth in the gum tissue.

 At Dental Designs, we provide gum disease treatment for every level of periodontitis—from mild gingivitis to severe periodontitis.

 What To Expect From Scaling and Root Planing

 Scaling and root planing is one of the most effective ways to treat gingivitis.
-If Dr. Farnham or Dr. Fuerst suggest scaling and root planing to increase your oral health, you can expect a comfortable deep cleaning process.
+If Dr. Brett Farnham, Dr. Kirby Fuerst, or Dr. Erin Fuerst suggest scaling and root planing to increase your oral health, you can expect a comfortable deep cleaning process.

 Before the procedure begins, our team will apply a local anesthesia on the areas about to be treated.
 They may provide you with dental sedation in addition to the anesthesia to keep you relaxed throughout your procedure.